lewis-weinberger/psa/README.md

     TIME-FRAME -- number of days before event to issue notifications
 ```

+Each time `psa` is invoked it will scan the provided events directory, parse any JSON event files (see below) and send a message to the given Discord webhook when that event is drawing near.
+Thus a simple setup could use a job scheduler (such as [cron](https://en.wikipedia.org/wiki/Cron)) to call `psa` every day.

 ## Event format

 An event file should be written in JSON with the following fields: